 You’ll earn money and help your friends.
 Win win.

 make your own easy heat-hoarders

-There are lots of things you can do around the home to make it cheaper to heat without effort.
+You can do a lot of things in your home to make it cheaper to heat without effort.

-As you can see in our popular article here on how to cut out the winter chills on a budget, just putting tin foil behind the radiators, making some thermal curtains (you can use a shower curtain!) and putting some cheap insulation tape around the windows and doors will make a huge difference.
+Check out our popular article here on how to cut out the winter chills on a budget.
+Things like putting tin foil behind the radiators, making thermal curtains (top tip: use a shower curtain) and putting some cheap insulation tape around the windows and doors will make a huge difference.

-Even if you’re not a super DIYer (and I’m not!) these are easy fixes that anyone can do.
+Even if you’re not huge on DIY (and I’m not!), these are easy fixes that anyone can do.

 save on heating bills by being green

-As you can see from our article here on how to save on heating bills by being green, you can feel smug while saving yourself money!
-Help the planet with these green ideas and save yourself a bundle at the same time!
+You’ll find from our article here how to save on heating bills by being green.
+Help the planet with these green ideas and save yourself a bundle at the same time.

 The article also has a list of potential grants you can get to make your home more energy-efficient.
-Admittedly there aren’t as many as there used to be (surprise, surprise) but it’s worth checking out.
-There are more in some parts of the country (Scotland and Wales particularly) but you never know.
-Take a look.
+Admittedly, there aren’t as many as there used to be (surprise, surprise) and some parts of the country offer more (Scotland and Wales particularly).
+But you never know – it’s worth checking out.

 get a smart meter